dankfred/saab93-openauto-integration/README.md

 Update the script with the GPIO pin that you have connected the MCP2515's CS pin to.

 Once wired up, flash the the microcontroller with Arduino IDE.
-Make sure you have copied the mcp_can to your Arduino libraries folder.
-(Usually in `Documents/Arduino/libraries`).
+Make sure you have the [mcp_can](https://github.com/coryjfowler/MCP_CAN_lib) library installed.
 For those using a NodeMCU/esp8266 or any other controller other than an Arduino, make sure you have the proper board support installed on Arduino IDE.

 ## MCP2515 vehicle wiring
 Connect the Can High (H) to a I-Bus wire and Can Low (L) to ground.